Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The conventional formulation of the bosonic string theory defines the $g$-loop contribution to the amplitude for the scattering of $n$ asymptotic closed string states as a path integral over the embedding $X^{\mu}(z,\bar z)$ of the string worldsheet, which is a Riemann surfaces with $n$ boundaries, in spacetime and all inequivalent metrics on such Riemann surfaces.
-Here $z$ denotes the complex coordinate on the worldsheet.
-Using the state-operator correspondence, it is possible to replace the boundary conditions with vertex operators, in an appropriate conformal field theory on the genus $g$ Riemann surface.
+\paragraph{Bosonic String Amplitudes and Moduli Space of Riemann Surfaces:} As we have mentioned, a worldsheet admits complex structure (a holomorphic coordinate $z$) and hence is a Riemann surface with $n$ boundaries.
+The conventional formulation of the bosonic string theory defines the $g$-loop contribution to a typical amplitude for the scattering of $n$ asymptotic closed string states as a path integral over the embedding $X^{\mu}(z,\bar z)$ of the string worldsheet.
+Using the state-operator correspondence, it is possible to replace the boundary states with vertex operators in an appropriate conformal field theory on the genus $g$ Riemann surface.
 Let us denote the vertex operator representing a state carrying quantum numbers $a_i$ and momentum $k^{\mu}_i$ by $V_{a_i,k_i}(z_i,\bar z_i)$.
-Then the momentum space expression for the $g$-loop string amplitude for $n$ closed-string states having quantum numbers $a_i$ and momentum $k_i^{\mu}$ with $i$ running from $1$ to $n$ is given by,
+Then the momentum-space expression for a $g$-loop string amplitude for $n$ closed-string states having quantum numbers $a_i$ and momentum $k_i^{\mu}$ with $i$ running from $1$ to $n$ is given by,

-where $S_p$ is the Polyakov action for a free relativistic string propagating through the space time.